 Pecha Kucha-style presentations are tightly structured presentations that require you to present on your topic using exactly 20 slides, each slide lasting only 20 seconds.
 The slides are generally set to auto-advance.
 The entire presentation is six minutes and forty seconds.

-Practicing Pecha Kucha
+How to Practice Pecha Kucha

 I had an opportunity to serve as the emcee at this year’s ATD Puget Sound Chapter annual workplace learning conference.
 One of the breakout presentations was on the topic of Pecha Kucha-style presentations and, in the spirit of showing participants one potential way to apply what was learned during the day, I thought it would be fun to issue a closing call-to-action using the Pecha Kucha format.

-Here is a video of my presentation, and a few lessons
+Here is a video of my presentation:

 Lesson #1: Pecha Kucha seems simple… but it’s not a simple presentation to put together.